Jakedavies/php-boiler/README.md

-#Hydra
+#php-boiler

-##Control your content
+## Instructions

-To use hydra, you must apply the following .htaccess rules
+To use this php boilerplate code do the following

-+ allow all assets to be routed straight through to their requested path
++ install dependencies using composer
-+ any request that contains the string '.json' must be routed to jsonrequets.php
++ allow all ./assets to be routed straight through to their requested path
 + everything else should be routed to index.php

-You must also ensure that url rewrite is enabled for apache
+You must also ensure that url rewrite is enabled fir apache for url rerouting to work.

-### The hydra.php download
+## Info

-The file that is downloaded from hydra.php supports PHP's APC caching module, if APC is not installed caching will be done to a text file.
+This is a typical MVC architecture.
+Propel ORM is used for models, Klein Router is used for routing.

-For high traffic sites it is recommended to enable the APC module for the PHP process.
+All MVC components are in the ./protected folder.